-Research Interests: My research interests include sub-state conflict and violence dynamics, forced migration, and the implications of unmanned aerial vehicles (UAVs, drones) for foreign policy, international relations, and individual attitudes toward war.
+Research Interests: My research addresses the geography and dynamics of internal conflict and violence related to refugee populations and forced migration, and the implications of unmanned aerial vehicles (UAVs, drones) for foreign policy, international security, and individual attitudes regarding the use of force.

 Abstract: Previous research demonstrates that refugee populations can threaten the security of receiving countries.
 This study, in contrast, seeks to examine the physical security challenges refugees face in host states.
 It utilizes a new, geographically referenced data set on sub-country refugee demographics to test the hypothesis that locations home to larger refugee populations are more likely to experience one-sided attacks by conflict actors.
 Results demonstrate that refugee accommodation is a significant predictor of one-sided violence.
 In particular, combatants commit significantly more acts of violence against civilians in locations home to larger numbers of self-settled refugees compared to other locations.
 These findings suggest that scholars and practitioners account for possible dangers presented by refugee flows and threats to refugees simultaneously.